jbs-public-function/vis/vis/notebooks/color/README.md

         * tangent! lol

 But seriously, being able to generate color palletes either by a (min, max) range, specify a significant value, or even just generate the entire color series is a timesaver and is the first step to taking control of your visual story.
 I think I want to work in rgb for the time being.
 Both plotly and matplotlib should accept rgb colors.
-I've had some issues with plotly > 4.x where sankey wasn't accepting hex colors properrly.
+I've had some issues with plotly > 4.x accepting hex values

-* interfunctionality conversion between rgb, hex, hsl, might be a useful tool
-    * small support class with click args

 We also need to consider what kind of color scheme do we want to genreate?
 Discrete steps or continuous flow?
 Each method has it's advantages